Nova A.

 This kind of research is based on proving or contradicting a theory or statement.
 It is also known as true experimentation and is usually focused on single or multiple theories.

-The respective theory is not proved yet, and the research method is commonly used in natural sciences.
+The respective theory is not proven yet, and the research method is commonly used in natural sciences.

 There could be some theories involved in this research.
 Due to this, it is more common in social sciences.

-Types of Data Collection Methodologies - How to Collect the Data?
+Types of Data Collection Methodologies in Quantitative Research

 After determining the kind of research, finding the right data collection method is the most important step.
 Data could be collected through both the sampling and surveys and polls method.